mm6/InternetOfThingsCourse/projects/project2/Project2.md

        The name, URL pair will be transmitted in JSON format.
 For example, in my solution I am sending the JSON object { "name":"Michael McCarthy", "URL":"http://www.andrew.cmu.edu/user/mm6"}.
 You are required to do the same.
-For your URL, choose http://www.andrew.cmu.edu/user/<your andrew ID>.
+For your URL, choose http://www.andrew.cmu.edu/user/your_andrew_ID.

 2. 15 Points.
 Using IntelliJ, build a web project called PhotonMQTTSubscriber.
 Within this project, write an index.html file and javascript code that subscribes to your MQTT service.
 It will subscribe to any